 Sophie Everest PhD has worked extensively in TV production for BBC, ITV and Channel 4.
 Her research looks at film in museum contexts and she lectures in filmmaking for academic research.

-Andrew Hardman PhD has extensive experience managing projects in the creative and cultural sectors.
-He has published research on collecting, preserving and displaying artist’s studios and studio artefacts.
+Andrew Hardman PhD has extensive experience in the creative industries.
+He has published research on collecting, preserving and displaying artist’s studios and studio artefacts and is an honorary research fellow in the Institute for Cultural Practices, The University of Manchester.

 Benjamin Knowles PhD is a historian and film-maker, shooting and directing documentaries for the BBC, ITV, Channel Five and Sky.
 His academic research focuses on memorialisation and modern British history.